-The degree of Master of Science can be obtained in one of two options.
+The degree of Master of Science can be obtained in either applied mathematics or statistics..

-Option A - Applied Mathematics: To obtain the degree of Master of Science in the applied mathematics option, the student must complete a minimum of 30 semester hours of graduate credit and meet the following requirements:
+Applied Mathematics: To obtain the degree of Master of Science in the applied mathematics option, the student must complete a minimum of 30 semester hours of graduate credit and meet the following requirements:

-- Complete two-semester sequences in Numerical Analysis (5710, 5720), Real Analysis (5820, 5830), and Differential Equations (6500, 6510), and a semester course in Complex Variables (5880). - Remaining courses may be chosen from the following: Applied Functional Analysis (6150), Differential Geometry (5540), Differential Equations (6500, 6510), Dynamical Systems (6520, 6530), Methods of Mathematical Physics (6720), Functional Analysis (6820), Complex Variables (5880), Discrete Structures and Analysis of Algorithms (5380), Probability Theory (5680), Introduction to Mathematical Statistics (5690), Operational Mathematics (5850), or Calculus of Variations (5860). - 3.
+- 1. Complete two-semester sequences in Numerical Analysis (5710, 5720), Real Analysis (5820, 5830), and Differential Equations (6500, 6510), and a semester course in Complex Variables (5880). - Remaining courses may be chosen from the following: Functional Analysis I, II (6820, 6830), Classical Differential Geometry (5540), Differential Geometry I, II (6440,6450), Dynamical Systems (6520), Methods of Mathematical Physics (6720), Discrete Structures and Analysis of Algorithms (5380), Introduction to Theory of Probability (5680), Introduction to Mathematical Statistics (5690), Linear Statistical Models (5620), Ordinary Differential Equations (5800), Partial Differential Equations (5810) or Calculus of Variations and Optimal Control Theory I, II (5860, 5870). - 3.
 The student must pass a two-part comprehensive examination or submit and defend a master's thesis.

-Option B - Statistics: To obtain the degree of Master of Science in the statistics option, the student must complete a minimum of semester hours of graduate credit and meet the following requirements:
+Statistics: To obtain the degree of Master of Science in the statistics option, the student must complete a minimum of 36 semester hours of graduate credit and meet the following requirements:

-- Complete Introduction to Theory of Probability (5680), Introduction to Mathematical Statistics (5690), Advanced Statistical Methods I (5600), Advanced Statistical Methods II (5610), Linear Statistical Models (5620), Theory and Methods of Sample Surveys (5630), Statistical Computing (5640), Categorical Data Analysis (6620), Nonparametric Statistics (6630), Topics in Statistics (6640), Statistical Inference (6650), and Multivariate Statistics (6690). - 2.
-Pass a two-part comprehensive examination, one part in probability and statistical theory and one part in applied statistics.
+- Complete Introduction to Theory of Probability (5680), Introduction to Mathematical Statistics (5690), Advanced Statistical Methods I (5600), Advanced Statistical Methods II (5610), Linear Statistical Models (5620), Theory and Methods of Sample Surveys (5630), Statistical Computing (5640), Categorical Data Analysis (6620), Nonparametric Statistics (6630), Topics in Statistics (6640), Statistical Inference (6650), and Multivariate Statistics (6690). - Pass a two-part comprehensive examination, one part in probability and statistical theory and one part in applied statistics.